How to Write a Cover Letter for Nursing Jobs

 Example:

-“I am writing to express my keen interest in the Registered Nurse position at St. Joseph’s Hospital, as advertised on your website.
-Having closely followed St. Joseph’s commitment to patient-centered care and innovative practices, I am particularly drawn to your facility’s dedication to excellence.
-In my previous role at County General Hospital, I consistently exceeded patient satisfaction targets by 15% through proactive communication and compassionate care, and I am confident I can bring this same level of dedication to your team.”
+“I’m writing to apply for the Registered Nurse position at St. Joseph’s Hospital.
+In my previous role at County General, I consistently exceeded patient satisfaction targets by 15% through proactive communication and early symptom identification.
+I’d like to bring that same approach to your team.”

 Example: